container-images/systemtap/help/help.md

 ```
 $ docker run --cap-add SYS_MODULE -v /sys/kernel/debug:/sys/kernel/debug -t -i f26/tools bash
 ```

-Please be sure that the `kernel-debuginfo` and `kernel-devel` packages match exactly the kernel you booted. `uname -a` command provides information about running kernel.

 You can also use atomic command to invoke the container: